Alna132/data-project/README.md

 ## Editing to the dataset

 Seeing as the dataset is about public car parks, there will be not editing feature as people do not generally build their own car parks.
-If a new car park is added to the dataset then the Ali will have to retrieve the new one.
+If a new car park is added to the dataset then the api will have to retrieve the new one.